kishanagarwal18/kishanagarwal18/README.md

-<h1>Hi there 👋</h1>
+<h1 align="center">Hi there 👋/h1>

 ## 🔅 About Me

 - 🛠️ Currently working on AI/ML-driven financial and cybersecurity tools
 - 🌱 Passionate about Data Science, Machine Learning, and Cryptography
 - 🤝 Open to collaborating on impactful research and innovative projects
 - 🧬 Always curious about how AI can improve real-world systems
 - ✨ Fun fact: I love tackling real-world challenges through hackathons

 ---